Practice & Projects · OrevateAI

 Frequently Asked Questions About BlackBerry Founders

-The primary blackberry founders were Mike Lazaridis and Jim Balsillie.
-Lazaridis was the technical visionary, focusing on product innovation and engineering.
-Balsillie served as the business strategist and dealmaker, driving the company’s growth and market expansion.
+The primary founders of BlackBerry (formerly Research In Motion, or RIM) were Mike Lazaridis and Jim Balsillie.
+Lazaridis was the technical visionary, and Balsillie was the business strategist and dealmaker.

 About the Author